limonsafayet/Web-Scraping-in-Python/README.md

 ### In union_los_angeles.py

 Here from (https://store.unionlosangeles.com/collections/outerwear) this website data are scraped.
 First using selenium go to that website,  wait time for the entire page to load.
 Then started **Infinite Scrolling**.
 When it reached the bottom of that page then scraped data using ***Beautifulsoup*** and stored those data into Scraped-Data folder in CSV format.

+### In twitter.py

+Here celebrity tweets are scraped.
+First using selenium user name and password entered into input filed and login button pressed.
+Then in the search box of the home page celebrity name is entered automatically.
+Then using Beautifulsoup tweets and scaped and store them in a list.